 Most church organizations will at one time or another be approached by an individual or organization wanting to use or lease a portion of their facilities for some activity or purpose.
-Whether the request is for a one-time short term use, (e.g. a wedding reception or retirement dinner), or a multi-year lease, (e.g. a day care center or AA group), there are a number of ecclesiatical, practical, financial, tax and Legal considerations.
-Church organizations entering into such relationships without thinking through these implications unnecessarily risk the resource of the church.
-As Christians, we are all called by God to be good stewards of resources with which we have been entrusted.
-In the context of allowing third parties to use church property, this means analyzing the risk and rewards of the proposed used and how he proposed use will impact the broader ministry of the church now and in the future.
+Whether the request is for a one-time short term use, (e.g. a wedding reception or retirement dinner), or a multi-year lease, (e.g. a day care center or AA group), there are a number of ecclesiastical, practical, financial, tax, and legal considerations.
+Church organizations entering into such relationships without thinking through these implications unnecessarily risk the resources of the church.
+As Christians, we are all called by God to be good stewards of the resources with which we have been entrusted.
+In the context of allowing third parties to use church property, this means analyzing the risks and rewards of the proposed use and how the proposed use will impact the broader ministry of the church now and in the future.